Hamchin/Chrome-Extension-General/README.md

 ## Discord

-You can change the user's background color in voice channels by following steps:
+- Darken the background of silent users in voice channels.

-1. Right-click on the user.
-2. Select a color from the menu.
+- Change the user's background color in voice channels from the right-click menu.

 ## Twitter